bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

   :header: "Config Domain","Name", "Description", "Example"
   :widths: 15, 20, 50, 15

-  "system", "crud-rest-host", " REST interface host", "localhost" "system", "crud-rest-port", " REST interface port", "8080" "system", "marathon-connect", " Marathon address.
-Use to launch a framework responsible for running engine tasks and provides the information about applications that run on Mesos.
+  "system", "crud-rest-host", "REST interface host", "localhost" "system", "crud-rest-port", "REST interface port", "8080" "system", "marathon-connect", "Marathon address.
+Use to launch a framework which is responsible for running engine tasks and provides the information about applications that run on Mesos.
 Must begin with 'http://'.", "http://stream-juggler.z1.netpoint-dc.com:8080"
-  "system", "marathon-connect-timeout", "use when trying to connect by 'marathon-connect' (ms).", "60000" "system", "current-framework", " indicates which file is used to run a framework.
+  "system", "marathon-connect-timeout", "Use when trying to connect by 'marathon-connect' (ms).", "60000" "system", "current-framework", "Indicates which file is used to run a framework.
 By this value, you can get a setting that contains a file name of framework jar.", "com.bwsw.fw-0.1"
-  "system", "low-watermark", "A number of preloaded messages for batch engine processing.", "1000" "kafka", "subscriber-timeout", "the period of time (ms) spent waiting in poll if data are not available.
+  "system", "low-watermark", "A number of preloaded messages for batch engine processing.", "1000" "kafka", "subscriber-timeout", "The period of time (ms) spent waiting in poll if data are not available.
 Must not be negative", "100"
-  "zk", "session.timeout", "use when connect to Apache Zookeeper (ms).
+  "zk", "session.timeout", "Use when connect to Apache Zookeeper (ms).
 Usually when we are dealing with T-streams consumers/producers and Apache Kafka streams.", "3000"
 .. "system", "current-transaction-generator", "Indicates what jar is used for running transaction generators.
 By this value you can get configuration setting that contains file name of transaction generator jar.", "com.bwsw.tg-0.1"
   "system", "transaction-generator-client-retry-period", "Time for connecting attempt to TG-server", "500" "system", "transaction-generator-server-retry-period", "Time for attempt to lock a server as master on ZK", "500"